evilmint/aws-openapi-lint/README.md

 # What does it do?

-AWS-OpenAPI-Lint is a simple linter to check OpenAPI 3 yaml specs for inconsistencies and violations.
+AWS-OpenAPI-Lint is a simple OpenAPI 3 yaml spec linter designed for checking API Gateway integration.

 It contains rules for checking whether: